obordeu/obordeu.github.io/index.md

 You can reach me at [obordeug@chicagobooth.edu](mailto:obordeug@chicagobooth.edu)

 #### **Fields**
+* Trade
+* Public Economics
 * Spatial and Urban Economics
-* Development
-* Trade